o3de/o3de.org/content/docs/user-guide/features/engine/memory-management.md

 ---
 # Memory Management {#cpp-best-practices-lumberyard-memory-management}

-When managing memory in Lumberyard, use AZ memory management calls and avoid static variables whose constructors allocate memory or connect to EBuses\.
+When managing memory in O3DE, use AZ memory management calls and avoid static variables whose constructors allocate memory or connect to EBuses\.

 ## Memory Allocations {#cpp-best-practices-lumberyard-memory-allocations}